pulumi/docs/content/docs/guides/continuous-delivery/azure-devops.md

 ### Pulumi Task Extension for Azure Pipelines

-We built a task extension that will let you easily use Pulumi in your CI/CD pipelines.
+We built a task extension that lets you easily use Pulumi in your CI/CD pipelines.
 It can be used with the Azure Pipelines wizard UI or the YAML config.
-The task handles installing the Pulumi CLI, and running any commands without the need for any scripts.
+The task handles installing the Pulumi CLI and running any commands without the need for any scripts.

 > Pulumi Task Extension for Azure Pipelines can be used with any cloud provider that Pulumi supports.
-You are not limited to using it with just deploying resources to Azure.
+You are not limited to using it only with Azure.
 Learn more [here](#other-clouds).

 Install the Pulumi task from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=pulumi.build-and-release-task) to your Azure DevOps organization.